Joe Malone (politician)

 Joseph Daniel Malone (born November 18, 1954) is an American businessman, former Treasurer and Receiver-General of Massachusetts, and a former member of the Republican Party.
 In 2010, Malone ran for the Republican nomination for Congress in Massachusetts's 10th congressional district.
 In 2013, he announced he was leaving the Republican party to become an Independent.
 Joe Malone is a frequent contributor for Fox 25 as a political analyst.
-As of 2021 he is the last Republican to serve as Treasurer of Massachusetts.
+To date, he is the last Republican to serve as Treasurer of Massachusetts.

 Biography

 Early life and career

 Malone was born in Newton, Massachusetts, and is the youngest of seven children of Italian immigrants.
 His mother worked in the administration of Governor John Volpe.
 He grew up in Waltham.
 He graduated from Waltham High School and attended Phillips Andover Academy as a post-graduate.

 Malone graduated from Harvard University with a BA in government in 1978.
 Malone, a standout high school football star continued his success at Harvard by winning the Henry Lamar Award.
 The award is give to the athlete who demonstrates the spirit of cooperation.